waqasbhatti/lcc-server/README.md

   results from searches, and generating output zip bundles containing search results and all matching light curves

+- HTTP API for accessing various data releases and versions of the light curves

 - HTTP API for generating light curves on demand in several formats from the collected light curves